NYUAD-IM/Desert-Media-Art/WeeklySchedule.md

 Due before start of next class

+- **Create** Tinkercad 3D model for a base or light diffuser for the [M4 Express board](https://learn.adafruit.com/adafruit-metro-m4-express-featuring-atsamd51/overview)
+    - Find the complete instructions in Brightspace -> Discussions -> Exercise 1
+    - **Post** your work in Brightspace -> Discussions

 - **Read** through these tutorials to prepare for the CircuitPython workshop

     - [Getting started with CircuitPython](https://desert.nyuadim.com/2022/02/28/getting-ready-for-circuitpython-featherwing-m4-express/)